anoma/nspec/docs/arch/node/engines/naming_messages.juvix.md

 };
 ```

-A `RequestQueryNameEvidence` instructs the Naming Engine to return any known IdentityNames
+A `RequestQueryNameEvidence` instructs the Naming Engine to return any known
-and IdentityNameEvidence associated with a specific ExternalIdentity.
+`IdentityName`s and `IdentityNameEvidence` associated with a specific
+`ExternalIdentity`.

 ???+ quote "Arguments"
     `externalIdentity`: